zakalwe2040/marain/README.md

 # Mathematical and Logical Notation

+When encoded in Linear form, Marain is a single unified language that supports speech, mathematics and algorithmic coding.
+This is made possible through dual-coding and by reusing the same symbols and notation for related concepts, distinguished by context.
+For example, the glyph
+_wa_ (meaning 'and') is used for both logical conjunction in mathematical formulae, as well as taking the role of a conjunctive particle grammatically when used in speech.

+Crucial to the choice of glyphs is the concept of homoiconicity, i.e. that the glyphs should allude to their meaning as much as possible through their form.

-## Binary Operators
+## Arithmetical Operators

-Recent research at the [Centre for Mathematical Cognition](https://pdfs.semanticscholar.org/b269/048ac26ef1fe01a1ffd3eee2b7df0b1f8140.pdf) at Loughborough University, has shown that the choice in symmetries for mathematical glyphs can provide a significant cognitive advantage compared to glyphs which are purely symbolic.
+Recent research at the [Centre for Mathematical Cognition](https://pdfs.semanticscholar.org/b269/048ac26ef1fe01a1ffd3eee2b7df0b1f8140.pdf) at Loughborough University, has shown that the choice of symmetries for mathematical glyphs can provide a significant cognitive advantage compared to glyphs which are purely symbolic.
 The diagram below shows mathematical symbols in Marian for addition, multiplication, subtraction, division and the modulo operator.